unl/tags/readme.md

 To tag something as 'graduate research' you could give the content two tags: `graduate` and `research`.
 The combination of these tags implies that the content applies to both a graduate audience and is research oriented.
 This avoids adding a potentially redundant `graduate_research` tag.

+## Ideas and ways to use

+* Add API endpoints to interact with the unl_tree.json file.
+The API could allow for
+  * searching for a tag
+  * finding related tags (to show related content)
+  * defining aliases for each tag
+  * defining attributes such as a webpage for the tag to point to more information (cob could point to the business site)
+* ???